Nearly 30 Air Force Academy cadets injured in annual ritual

 An unauthorized ritual last week called "First Shirt/First Snow," in which freshman cadets try to throw their cadet sergeant into a snowbank, grew violent and resulted in injuries, the academy said in a statement.

-"A relatively small number of cadets chose to take part in this unsafe activity," Brigadier General Gregory Lengyel said.
+"A relatively small number of cadets chose to take part in this unsafe activity," said Brigadier General Gregory Lengyel.
 "This incident was unacceptable."

-The six cadets who required hospitalization after last Thursday's incident have all been released, and the 21 others were treated for "bruises and/or lacerations" at the academy's cadet clinic, the school said.
+The six cadets who required hospitalization in last Thursday's incident have all been released, and the 21 others were treated for "bruises and/or lacerations" at the academy's cadet clinic, the school said.

 Lengyel, who serves as the commandant of cadets, said school officials are investigating the incident.
 "Our Air Force expects better.
 I expect better, and I'm confident the cadets will learn and grow from this."